Stuffed Chicken Alfredo Shells

 - 1/4 teaspoon ground black pepper

 - In large bowl, whisk eggs until smooth.
-Add celery, onion, turkey, cheese, 2 tablespoons cream and 1/4 cup parsley; stir until well combined.
+Add celery, onion, chicken, cheese, 2 tablespoons cream and 1/4 cup parsley; stir until well combined.

 - Meanwhile, heat butter over medium heat.
 Add garlic; cook 1 minute, stirring constantly.
 Add flour; cook 2 minutes or until light golden brown, stirring constantly.

 - Place thin layer of sauce in bottom of cast iron skillet or baking dish.
-Fill pasta shells with turkey mixture and place in skillet.
+Fill pasta shells with chicken mixture and place in skillet.
 Spoon remaining sauce evenly over shells.

 - Transfer to oven and bake 25 minutes or until edges are bubbly.
 Let stand 5 minutes; serve garnished with parsley.